 The interview invited you here so he or she will pay for the meal.
 You are the guest so paying for the bill or even offering to share the cost is inappropriate.

-Send a thank you e-mail
+Send a thank you email after

 Jeff Morrison is involved in many organizational enrichment conventions and forums dealing with employee wellness and development programs.